Court to take other matters into account (including pre-sentence custody)

 Section 47(2)(b) provides for a court to direct that a sentence of imprisonment commence on a day occurring after the day on which the sentence is imposed, but only if the sentence is to be served consecutively (or partly consecutively) with some other sentence of imprisonment.
 See further Forward dating sentences of imprisonment at [7-547].

-Backdating the sentence is usual practice
+Backdating is the usual practice

 -